AyoubManai01/Cryptography_Writeups/Securinets Mini CTF 2022 INSAT/RSA_/Solution/README.md

      </b>
 </p>
 So to retrieve the value of p we can calculate the greatest common divisor of both.  <br>
-Once we get the value of p, we can calculate q and the rest is just basic RSA.
+Once we get the value of p, we can calculate q and the rest is just basic RSA.  <br>
+Using p and q, we calculate Euler's totient phi.  <br>
+Then, we can retrieve the value of d by calculating the inverse of e modulo phi.